-When a gentleman appears at the doorstep of a house in Cape Cod on a warm day in early spring looking for a summer rental, it might be that he’s only interested in a rental.
-It might also be that the gentleman is an economist in the middle of an in-depth experiment, attempting to understand the search process in a rental market.
+When a gentleman appears at the doorstep of a house in Cape Cod on a warm day in early spring looking for a summer rental, it might be that he’s simply interested in a rental.
+It might also be that he’s an economist in the middle of an in-depth experiment, attempting to understand the search process in the rental market.
 Or, it might be Peter Diamond doing both things at once, a combination that would lay the foundation for his Nobel Prize winning work decades later in 2010.

 Peter A. Diamond

-The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (shared), 2010
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2010

 Research with impact

-This Nobel laureate’s research contributions are numerous and extend far beyond economics.
-To name just a couple: Diamond’s work on optimal taxation with James Mirrlees (the Nobel Laureate in 1996) jumpstarted the field of public economics.
-In the field of policy-making, his investigation of pensions helped to reform the US system, and moreover, helped to design the Polish pension system from scratch.
+His research contributions are numerous and extend far beyond economics.
+Diamond’s work on optimal taxation with James Mirrlees, a fellow Nobel Laureate, modernized the field of public economics.
+In the field of policy making, his investigation of pensions helped to reform the US system, and moreover, was used to design the Polish pension system from scratch.

 The importance of bringing economics and politics together

 "For me, policy and basic research have a very strong back and forth," says Diamond in his sunlit office at MIT, his Alma Mater and employer since 1966.
 "I was looking at basic research as information input into policy analysis.
 I then used policy analysis to identify questions that would have really interesting answers.
 Research is about not just answering a question, but answering questions that are truly interesting and useful."